Part 1: Understanding values in journalism

 A headline frames NHS staffing shortages as "costing taxpayers £X billion" rather than highlighting patient care or staff wellbeing.
 The implicit message?
 Economic value matters most.
 And repeated enough, across enough outlets, this framing shapes what feels like the 'obvious way' to cover health issues.

 When people believe that others are motivated by self-interest, they are less likely to get involved in their communities, more likely to feel isolated, are less trusting, less supportive of collective and environmental action and less likely to volunteer.
+In this way, the gap between what people value and what they believe others value erodes the fabric of society.

 Values awareness and objectivity